rainlab/blog-plugin/README.md

 The component injects the following variables to the page where it's used:

-* **blogCategoryPage** - contains the value of the `categoryPage` component's property.
+* **categoryPage** - contains the value of the `categoryPage` component's property.
-* **blogCategories** - a list of blog categories loaded from the database.
+* **categories** - a list of blog categories loaded from the database.
-* **blogCurrentCategorySlug** - slug of the current category.
+* **currentCategorySlug** - slug of the current category.
 This property is used for marking the current category in the category list.

 The component can be used on any page.
 The next example shows the basic component usage on the blog home page: